YuvanRen/GenForce-Project/README.md

 * Change GUI for better look

 ## 8/9/2024
-Split the tables in 2 accessible tabs<br/>
+Split the tables in 2 accessible tabs, Smoother transitions/functionality<br/>
-Smoother transitions/functionality
 Can now use save as to print/save
 Next Implementation:
 * Material correlation logic